 Hiding money is never a good asset protection strategy.
 A creditor has several methods of forcing you to answer questions under oath about your accounts, your cash, and any source of money that you have for support.
 A creditor may simply ask you to identify all your financial accounts wherever located or identify any person or company with possession of your assets.
 If you answer questions untruthfully or provide incomplete answers you may be committing perjury.
 Not only do false and misleading descriptions under oath expose you to additional sanctions or criminal liability, your evasive answers will undermine your credibility in subsequent court proceedings.

 Many attorneys advise clients to protect their liquid money from possible bank garnishments by opening offshore bank accounts that are not subject to U.S. garnishment statutes and writs.
 U.S. citizens no longer can open accounts in their individual name become of international anti-terrorism rules.
 Offshore accounts can only be established through newly formed asset protection entities such as offshore trusts or offshore limited liability companies set up through attorneys.

 These offshore arrangements have disadvantages.
 First, offshore entities and banking is complicated and expensive, and control over these entities and their bank accounts must be relinquished to offshore trustees and managers to be effective asset protection.
 Transfer of funds to offshore entities are subject to attack as fraudulent conveyances under the fraudulent transfer statutes and laws enacted in every state.

 Fortunately, there may still be effective ways to protect bank accounts from garnishment.
-For example, there are bank accounts in the U.S. that are not be garnished in most cases.
-You should discuss the options available to you with an attorney to make sure these ways are right for you.
-If you’d like help with your asset protection plan, give us a call to schedule an appointment.
+For example, there are bank accounts in the U.S. that cannot be garnished in most cases.
+These banks shield you from garnishment without the expense and complications of offshore banking.